Riacecilia/Recreating-Vue-js-docs/src/content/docs/reusability/custom-directives.md

 :::note
-Apart from el, you should treat these arguments as read-only and never modify them.
+Apart from `el`, you should treat these arguments as read-only and never modify them.
 If you need to share information across hooks, it is recommended to do so through element's dataset.

 :::